Trading strategies

 • Variety of strategies: whatever your trading style, options provide a range of strategies to cater to different risk profiles and market outlooks.

-• Use of leverage: trading options with leverage enables traders to gain greater exposure to an instrument by putting up a pre-determined percentage of the full value of the trade, known as the margin requirement.
-Leveraged trading amplifies both gains, and losses.
-When going long on options with us, you would put up the full premium as margin for the trade.
+• Use of leverage: trading options with leverage allows traders to gain greater exposure to an instrument by committing a pre-determined percentage of the trade’s full value, known as margin requirement.
+Leveraged trading can amplify both gains and losses.
+If you choose to go long on options with us, you’re required to put up the full premium as margin for our OTC options (with spread bet options, the margin is equal to the option price multiplied by the stake).

 • Speculate: options enable traders to profit from a range of price movements in the underlying asset, whether rising, falling, or remaining flat.